Heath and Rhino

-Heath and Rhino were an American professional wrestling tag team.
+Heath and Rhino are an American professional wrestling tag team.
 As a team, they are best known for their time in WWE, where they originally formed and became the inaugural WWE SmackDown Tag Team Champions as Heath Slater and Rhyno and for their time in Impact Wrestling, where they are former one-time Impact World Tag Team Champions.
 The team also works on the independent circuit where they have won various tag team titles.
-In October 2023, the team was effectively disbanded after Heath departed from Impact Wrestling.
+In October 2023, the team returned to the independent circuit after Heath departed from Impact Wrestling.

 History

 WWE (2016–2019)

 After the 2016 Draft, WWE started a storyline where Heath Slater was a free agent since he wasn't assigned to Raw nor SmackDown.
 As part of the storyline, on the August 9 episode of SmackDown Live, the two wrestled each other with the stipulation that if Slater won, he would be signed to the SmackDown roster; however, Rhyno defeated Slater.
 On the August 23 episode of SmackDown, Slater was offered a spot in the tournament for the newly instated SmackDown Tag Team Championship if he found a partner.
 After struggling to find a partner, Rhyno approached Slater and agreed to be his partner for the tournament.
 Rhyno and Slater defeated The Headbangers in the first round and The Hype Bros in the semi-finals to advance to the finals at Backlash, where they defeated The Usos to become the inaugural champions, while also granting Slater a contract.